Private GANs, Revisited: Better generators via better discriminators

 We propose an \emph{adaptive step frequency}, parameterized by $\beta$ and $d$. $\beta$ is the decay parameter used to compute the exponential moving average (EMA) of discriminator accuracy on fake batches before each generator update. $d$ is the accuracy floor that upon reaching, we move to the next update frequency $n_\cD \in \{1, 2, 5, 10, 20, 50, 100, 200, 500, 1000, ...\}$.
 Additionally, we promise a grace period of $2/(1-\beta)$ generator steps before moving on to the next update frequency -- motivated by the fact that $\beta$-EMA's value is primarily determined by its last $2/(1-\beta)$ observations.

-We use $\beta=0.99$ in all settings, and try $d = 0.6$ and $d = 0.7$, finding that $0.7$ works better for large batches.
+We use $\beta=0.99$ in all settings, and try $d = 0.6$ and $d = 0.7$.
 The additional benefit of the adaptive step frequency is that it means we do not have to search for the optimal update frequency.
 Although the adaptive step frequency introduces the extra hyperparameter of the threshold $d$, we found that these two settings ($d=0.6$ and $d=0.7$) were sufficient to improve over results of a much more extensive hyperparameter search over $n_\cD$ (whose optimal value varied significantly based on the noise level $\sigma$ and expected batch size $B$).